kpaede/Verovio-Music-Renderer/README.md

 A: Try changing the breaks type in the plugin options.

 Q: I don't hear anything, and playback isn't starting.
 A: Make sure you're connected to the internet to load the SoundFont for playback.
 It won't work offline, and note highlighting won't either.
+Check the Obsidian dev tools when in doubt.